 The Chimpanzees’ Behavioral Patterns

 The study revealed that, during the period of the study of the chimpanzees’ behavioral patterns, much of the chimpanzees in captivity largely spent much of their social behavior playing and moving among the behavioral categories that were recorded, such as playing, feeding, closeness, movements, aggressions, mating, grooming, defending, resting, closeness, and isolation.
-The chimpanzee community is largely dominated by playing and movements category, which are attributes of harnessing social cohesion within the chimpanzees’ community.
-For instance, throughout the period of study, the playing category was always above 30%.
+The chimpanzee community is primarily dominated by the category of playing and movements, which are attributes of harnessing social cohesion within the chimpanzees’ community.
+For instance, the category playing was above 30% throughout the study.
 The purpose for playing and movements dominating the social behavior of the chimpanzees is largely due to the age (20.4 years) of most of them and the fusion-fission relationship.
-This finding resonates with the findings of Project (2023), which established that “Chimpanzees' complex family and social interactions are essential to them; family relationships are vital to chimpanzees.
+This finding resonates with the findings of Project (2023), which found that “Chimpanzees' complex family and social interactions are essential to them; family relationships are vital to chimpanzees.
 They live in extended family groups of as many as 20–120 individuals.
 They have a fission-fusion social organization in which they break off into smaller interchangeable groups and periodically come together.
 Chimpanzees live, eat, hunt, and play communally in groups.
 Usually, these groups consist of 20 or 30 individuals but can grow to several dozen.
 The movements that were recorded denote the “fission-fusion social organization”.
-Additionally, many movements manifested by the chimpanzees are meant to prevent high concentration of individuals in one place and also help to break monotony and avoid other associated social stereotypes such as over-grooming.
-This fact is supported by previous studies (O’Neil, 2012), which found out that “most non-human primate communities are more or less closed to contact with members of other communities.
+Additionally, many movements manifested by the chimpanzees are meant to prevent a high concentration of individuals in one place and also help to break the monotony and avoid other associated social stereotypes such as over-grooming.
+This fact is supported by previous studies (O’Neil, 2012), which found that “most non-human primate communities are more or less closed to contact with members of other communities.
 Most often, they are tied to a particular locale and rarely migrate outside of their home range.
-This aloofness from other troops prevents high concentrations of individuals, which could result in rapid depletion of local resources.
+This aloofness from other troops prevents high concentrations of individuals, which could result to the rapid depletion of local resources.
 Communities usually avoid each other and are aggressive toward outsiders.
 As a result, social interactions between members of different troops are usually very rare, especially for females.
 However, this is in contrast with other studies (Manning, 2024) that asserted that “Play is not very common in the wild, at least among adult animals.
 Natural selection tends to suppress the costly exercise after it serves its purpose for development, and the time comes to focus on finding food, watching out for predators, and mating.
 With chimps, however, adult play serves to cement social bonds.”

-This study found out that there is a positive correlation between aggression and mating behavior (Table 3), implying that chimpanzees that exhibit higher levels of aggression may also engage in more mating activities.
-This finding is in line with other previous studies (Feldblum et al., 2021).
+This study found that there is a positive correlation between aggression and mating behavior (Table 3), implying that chimpanzees exhibiting higher levels of aggression may also engage in more mating activities.
+This finding is in line with other previous study by Feldblum et al., (2021), where social bonds offer short and long-term benefits.
 In Gombe National Park (Tanzania) and Kibale National Park (Uganda), it showed that male-male chimpanzee social bonds are particularly strong compared with bonds among females and serve fitness benefits, including facilitating protection from other chimpanzee communities, increasing status, siring offspring, boundary patrols, hunting cooperation, and food sharing between males.
 Consequently, among the chimpanzees’ hierarchy, aggressive individuals tend to be somewhat influential within their community, which implies that the females would prefer to mate with them for strategic purposes such as to avoid being attacked by them in the future as well as to establish a relationship that would protect the female from other aggressive males.

 CONCLUSION AND RECOMMENDATIONS